singh1114/pythonprogramming/_posts/2021-09-12-game-development-using-pyglet-pongpong-part-ii.md

 series_title: Building a game using pyglet python
 previous_slug: making-pongpong-game-development-using-pyglet-part-1
 ---
-In this 3 part series, we will be making a game, using python game programming library *[pyglet](https://pypi.org/project/pyglet/)*.
+In this 3 part series, we will be making a game, using Python game programming library *[pyglet](https://pypi.org/project/pyglet/)*.

-*Check out 1st Part [here](https://blog.codekaro.info/making-pongpong-game-development-using-pyglet-part-1).*

 ---